segmentio/errors-go/README.md

 error.
-When `io.ErrUnexpectedEOF` is returned by a low-level I/O routine, the next abstraction layer can either propagate the error, or return a different error value, the former gives no information about the consequence of the error, the latter looses information of what the original error was.
+When `io.ErrUnexpectedEOF` is returned by a low-level I/O routine, the next abstraction layer can either propagate the error, or return a different error value, the former gives no information about the consequence of the error, the latter loses information of what the original error was.

 Packages like [github.com/pkg/errors](https://github.com/pkg/errors) attempt to provide more powerful tools to compose errors and aggregate context about the